What:

 Despite its noisy, bistro-like atmosphere, this is a first-class restaurant where dining is theater and a full meal can last two and a half hours, with the per-person cost, with drinks and wine, easily rising to over $100.
 In the European fashion, Emeril’s closes after lunch to allow the kitchen a chance to catch its breath and ready itself for a different and more extensive dinner menu.

-Appetizers ($10 to $15 at lunch and dinner) include spicy Cajun-style andouille sausage and fried calamari along with the occasional more sophisticated creation.
-Soups and salads ($7 to $12) enjoy their own section on the menu and typically include a sturdy gumbo and some artfully presented and deceptively simple green salads.
+Appetizers ($8 to $15 at lunch and dinner) include Panko-crusted fried green tomatoes and fried calamari along with the occasional more exotic creation.
+Soups and salads ($6 to $13) enjoy their own section on the menu and typically include a sturdy gumbo, savory oyster stew, and some artfully presented and deceptively simple green salads.

-Entrees are in the $17 to $28 range at lunch, $24 to $44 at dinner.
+Entrees are in the $14 to $24 range at lunch, $26 to $45 at dinner.
 They include the odd-sounding but delicious andouille-crusted Texas redfish at dinner (a pecan-crusted version is offered at lunch).
-A five- or six-course “tasting menu” ($75 and up) served at a Chef’s Table is sometimes offered.
-At lunch, look for a moderately priced two-course prix fixe offering.
+A four-course “degustation” menu with optional wine pairing, and a five- or six-course “tasting menu” served at a Chef’s Table is also sometimes offered.
+At lunch, look for a moderately priced three-course prix fixe offering.

 Dining here is a special experience.
 Emeril’s is not the kind of place where you will feel comfortable in full tourist regalia, even though the management officially draws the line only at tank tops and flip-flops.
 Stop back at your hotel to change and freshen up.

-Special note on Reservations: Let me stress again that reservations are mandatory.
-Emeril’s accepts reservations six months in advance and often books up completely several months in advance.
+Special note on reservations: Emeril's accepts reservations six months in advance and often books up completely several weeks in advance, especially during the height of convention season (February and March).
 So if you are planning on visiting at a busy time or are planning a special-occasion meal here, you will be well advised to book as early as possible.
 A day or two before your visit, the restaurant will call you to remind you of your reservation.
-Even so, you must call the restaurant to confirm the day before or up to 3:00 p.m. the day of the reservation.
-If you don’t call, you will lose your reservation.
-By the way, the concierges at the resort hotels have no special pull with Emeril’s.
+By the way, the concierges at the resort hotels have no special pull with Emeril's.

-During February and March, the height of the convention trade, reservations are extremely hard to come by; you’ll have better luck in the hot summer months.
 So how do you get seats at the last minute?
-Most often you don’t, but your best shot is to call at 3:15 p.m. on the day you want to dine.
-If all else fails (and this may, too), show up early and ask for a seat at the main bar, where people are seated on a first come-first served basis and can order from the full menu.
-Generally, it’s easier, but by no means a slam-dunk, to come by a table on short notice at lunch.
+Most often you don't, but your best shot is to call at 3:15 p.m. on the day you want to dine.
+If all else fails, show up early and ask for a seat at the main bar, where people are seated on a first come-first served basis and can order from the full menu.
+Generally, it's easier, but by no means a slam-dunk, to come by a table on short notice at lunch..

 Didn't find what you were looking for?
 Try a Google search.